parthshah889900/tezjs-deploy-firebase/README.md

-# Deploy to firebase hosting
+# Deploy to Firebase Hosting
 In this guide, you will learn how to deploy your tezjs site to Firebase Hosting.

 ## Deployed Url: